culturecreates/artsdata-demo-upcoming-events-api/README.md

 Simple Website with feed of upcoming events in Quebec
 ==========

-This website demonstrates a simple use of the Artsdata Event Query API **BETA** to display upcoming events in Quebec.
+This website demonstrates a simple use of the Artsdata Event Query API **BETA** to display upcoming events.
+It displays the next upcoming 10 events in Artsdata.

 This demo is built with plain javascript and html/css.
 No frameworks or package managers.